Investing in listed real estate

 Attractive dividend yield

 Listed real estate companies have provided a stable income stream to investors.
-The 5-year average yield of listed real estate companies within the FTSE EPRA/NAREIT Developed Europe REITs Index is 4.1% (as at December 29, 2017).
+The 5-year average yield of listed real estate companies within the FTSE EPRA Nareit Developed Europe REITs Index is 4.7% (as at June 30, 2021).

 Listed real estate companies can be readily bought and sold unlike other forms of real estate ownership.